Skip Navigation or Skip to Content

 Have you heard about Pickleball and are interested in playing, but don't know where to start?
 This is the course for you.
 Designed for beginners, this course will teach you the rules of the game, proper techniques and basic strategy.
 Join the latest sports craze that is taking over the nation.
 All necessary equipment will be provided.

-• Reader's Theatre Featuring the Work of Arthur Miller | Off Campus | NEW!
+• Reader's Theatre Featuring the Work of Arthur Miller | Off Campus |

 • Fee: $40.00